G-Rath/webpack-serve-overlay/README.md

 This value can be overridden by setting the `WEBPACK_SERVE_OVERLAY_WS_URL` env property.

-I aim to replace later add functionality to get this (and similar) values from `webpack-serve` itself.
+I aim to later add functionality to get this (and similar) values from `webpack-serve` itself.